IreneMercy/Github/README.md

 ## Project Setup

-Fork the repository On your terminal run the command git clone "project link" On your terminal, cd Github-Project On tour terminal then run the command code. to open the project on your text editor.
+Fork the repository On your terminal run the command git clone "project link" On your terminal, cd Github-Project On your terminal then run the command code. to open the project on your text editor.

 ## Technologies Used